KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 26. Recommendation: The module imports `@eslint/js` (used in `.eslint.config.mjs`), `globals` (used in `.eslint.config.mjs`) but does not list them in package.json.
 Add these dependencies to package.json so they can be installed automatically.
 Declare every non built-in dependency you import so it can be installed automatically.
 27. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
 28. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
+29. Recommendation: 6 GitHub Actions jobs could potentially use `ubuntu-slim` but may require additional setup.
+Run `gh slimify --all` in the repository for details.

 ### [MMM-LINQConnectCalendar by dathbe](https://github.com/dathbe/MMM-LINQConnectCalendar)